-Linux and Unix spell command
+Linux spell command

 spell is a very minimalistic spell-checking program, based on the original UNIX spell checker.
 It reads the contents of file FILE, word for word, checking them against its dictionary.
 If a word does not correspond with any of spell's dictionary words, the word is printed.

 If an input FILE is not specified, or is specified as a dash ("-"), spell performs a spell check of standard input.